 If you have gotten here by accident, I am not the Danielle Evans who won America’s Next Top Model, Danielle Evans the martial arts champion, Danielle Evans the photographer, or any of the other people who share my surprisingly popular name.
 I am the author of the short-story collection Before You Suffocate Your Own Fool Self, which was a co-winner of the 2011 PEN American Robert W. Bingham Prize for a first book, a National Book Foundation 5 under 35 selection for 2011, the winner of the 2011 Paterson Prize for Fiction and the 2011 Hurston-Wright award for fiction, and an honorable mention for the 2011 PEN/Hemingway award.
 It was named one of the best books of 2010 by Kirkus Reviews and O Magazine, and longlisted for The Story Prize.
 My work has appeared in magazines including The Paris Review, A Public Space, Callaloo, and Phoebe, and has been anthologized in The Best American Short Stories 2008 and 2010, and in New Stories from the South.
-I received an MFA in fiction from the Iowa Writers Workshop, was the 2006-2007 Carol Houck Smith fellow at the Wisconsin Institute for Creative Writing, and now teach literature and creative writing at American University in Washington DC, and now teach in the Creative Writing Program at the University of Wisconsin, Madison.
+I received an MFA in fiction from the Iowa Writers Workshop, was the 2006-2007 Carol Houck Smith fellow at the Wisconsin Institute for Creative Writing, taught literature and creative writing at American University in Washington DC, and now teach in the Creative Writing Program at the University of Wisconsin, Madison.

 For formal publicity inquiries, please contact Melissa Broder:

 For speaking engagements, please contact Erin Simpson at Penguin Speakers Bureau:

 Here are some interviews I’ve done about the writing process in general, and my writing in particular: